INCATools/ontology-access-kit/docs/guide/mappings.rst

 So ZFA bundles mappings to TAO.

-At the time of writing ZFA, does bundle mappings to CL.
+At the time of writing, ZFA does bundle mappings to CL.

-In future OAK may have easier ways to query a union of ontologies, and in the future OBO ontologies may redistribute reciprocal mappings, but for now it helps to know how each ontology handles mappings to use these effectively.
+In the future, OAK may have easier ways to query a union of ontologies, and OBO ontologies may redistribute reciprocal mappings, but for now it helps to know how each ontology handles mappings to use these effectively.

 Support for SSSOM